kiteretro/Circuit-Sword/README.md

-# Circuit Sword
+# Circuit Sword Software
-Circuit Sword software
+Power management and safe shutdown software for the Circuit Sword.

 ## HOW TO INSTALL
 https://github.com/kiteretro/Circuit-Sword/wiki